wynnek/wynnek/README.md

 - ✨ Shared understanding and transparency
 - ✨ Continuous safety and trust
 - ✨ Proactive sustainable futurism
-- ✨ Child's mindset and curiosity
+- ✨ Growth mindset and curiosity